pi-null-mezon/vpglib/README.md

 }
 ...
 ```
-Try to play with this [example](https://github.com/pi-null-mezon/vpglib/tree/master/test_Device)
+You can play with this [example](https://github.com/pi-null-mezon/vpglib/tree/master/test_Device)

 Designed by Alex A. Taranov, 2015